seamapi/docs/north-star-docs/workspaces.md

 Check the credentials to each account on https://docs.seam.co/latest/device-guides/sandbox-and-sample-data

+### Production Workspaces

+Production workspaces allow you to connect with actual accounts and devices.
+The great news is that we have made the sandbox authentication process as similar as possible to the real one.
+If you have already connected in the sandbox workspace, you should have no trouble here!

+### Resetting a Workspace

+You can always reset a sandbox workspace to return it to its starting state.
+This is handy if you need to run continuous integration!
+We are also working on letting you edit the initial seed state.

+To reset your workspace you should send a POST to https://connect.getseam.com/workspaces/reset_sandbox with the authentication on the header

+## Advanced Implementation(s)

+N/A

+## Troubleshooting Steps

+### Should a PMS (Property Management Software) be creating a new workspace for each customer?

+NO, Instead, you should create one workspace for your application, and keep track of which host has linked which connected accounts

+## Configuring features via the Console

 ### Api Keys

 In order to request access to a device within a workspace, an API key specific to that workspace is required.
 Each workspace can have multiple API keys, but a key cannot be used across different workspaces.